DWTechs/Checkard.js/README.md

  *
  * @param {number} n - The number to check.
  * @param {boolean} [type=true] - A boolean indicating whether to use strict equality (===) or loose equality (==) for the comparison.
 Defaults to true (strict equality).
- * @returns A boolean indicating whether the number is an integer.
+ * @returns {boolean} True if the value is an integer, otherwise false.
  */
 isInteger(n: number, type?: boolean = true): boolean {}